 The plank.
 It’s everyone’s favourite core exercise, and the base for a hundred variations of torture training, including the ubiquitous push-up (which is a plank PLUS upper body movement).
 But many people do it terribly wrong.
 And it might not be the best choice for all mamas… Here’s how and when to add the plank to your core training routine.

 The plank is an isometric contraction of multiple muscles in the back, chest, shoulders, legs and, yes, the abs.
 The plank is proven to challenge your abdominal muscles twice as much as traditional “ab work,” such as crunches and sit-ups, which are not just less effective but hard on the spine and potentially damaging to your midsection during pregnancy and postpartum.
-Unlike a sit-up or crunch, the plank challenges the deep core muscles which stabilize the spine and pelvis, and act as a natural “girdle” or “weight belt” for the midsection.
-In real life, these inner core muscles stabilize your torso when you move your body, especially when balance, heavy lifting, impact or multi-limb movements are involved.
+Unlike a sit-up or crunch, the plank challenges the deep core muscles which stabilize the spine and pelvis.
+In real non-plank life, these inner core muscles also stabilize your torso when you move your body, especially when balance, heavy lifting, impact or multi-limb movements are involved.
 More strength in your core allows you to generate more power from your legs and arms for squats, pushups, punches, kicks, twists, dancing, yoga sun salutations, and whatever floats your exercise boat.

-Once you can hold a plank for 1-2 minutes, you are ready to move on to more complicated plank variations involving movements of the arms and/or legs.
-Ignore those “plank-a-day” challenges that have you building up to 5 or even 10 minutes in plank position; they’re not based on exercise science.
+Once you can hold a plank for a minute or two, you are ready to move on to more complicated plank variations involving movements of the arms and/or legs.
+Ignore those “plank-a-day” challenges that have you building up to 5 or even 10 minutes in plank position.
 A plank, when held properly, should be very challenging after just a minute or two, and super-long planks don’t really have an application in real life.
 You’re better off making your shorter planks more challenging than you are making your planks longer and longer ad nauseam.

 Check out the photos below for a list of DO and DON’T instructions for the perfect plank.